Turn-by-turn navigation

 To improve performance, save the NavigationResumeSnapshot

-- Starting navigation along a route.
+- Starting navigation along a route

-- Refreshing the route.
+- Refreshing the route

-- Deviating from the route.
+- Deviating from the route

-- Visiting a waypoint.
+- Visiting a waypoint

 Route progress

-to the TomTomNavigation
+on the TomTomNavigation

 object.
-ProgressUpdatedListener
+The ProgressUpdatedListener

 is triggered whenever the user’s progress along the Route

-is changed.
-It provides the current RouteProgress
+changes.
+It provides a RouteProgress

 1val progressUpdatedListener =2 ProgressUpdatedListener { progress: RouteProgress ->3 // YOUR CODE GOES HERE4 }5tomTomNavigation.addProgressUpdatedListener(progressUpdatedListener)

-To remove a previously-added listener, call TomTomNavigation.removeProgressUpdatedListener(ProgressUpdatedListener)
+To remove a previously added listener, call TomTomNavigation.removeProgressUpdatedListener(ProgressUpdatedListener)

 .